-There’s never been a better time to be a gamer.
-It’s more affordable than ever to purchase high-end hardware that allows you to play whatever you want at home.
-But with all of this freedom, a few complications have also arisen.
+There’s has never been a better time to be a gamer.
+It’s more affordable than ever to purchase high-end hardware that allows you to game however you like, and selection has never been wider.
+With so many choices on the market, however, it cane be somewhat complicated to pick the best gear for you.

 - 4 Related Questions